andrewdieken/data_dump/README.md

 The application can be found in `main.py`.
 - `main.py` uses helper functions found in `database_helper.py`

-To use your own schema & data, simple replace the contents of the files
+To use your own schema & data, simply replace the contents of the files

 -  `schema.csv`
 -  `data.csv`